securitymates/securitymates.github.io/_posts/2025-01-07-SameSite vs. Same-Origin: Breaking Down Web Security Confusions and Nuances.md

 - As it is not same-origin but cross-origin, browser will not allow to read the response from b.com (So it gets blocked on browser level)

+### Preventing Web Attacks

+The Same-Origin Policy (SOP) is effective in preventing Cross-Site Scripting (XSS) attacks, as it restricts malicious scripts from accessing sensitive data or resources from different origins.
+However, SOP does not prevent Cross-Site Request Forgery (CSRF) attacks.
+In CSRF, the attacker does not need to read the response from the server, but instead exploits the user's authenticated session to perform unintended actions.
+Therefore, while SOP is crucial for XSS prevention, additional measures such as anti-CSRF tokens are necessary to defend against CSRF attacks.

+---

 #### Exceptions to SOP
 There are some exceptions to SOP.
 One of them is **CORS (Cross-Origin Resource Sharing)**.